zestia/ember-async-tooltips/README.md

 #### `@usePopover`

 Optional.
 Opt in to native popover, and opt out of the JS positioning, allowing you to use CSS anchor positioning instead.

-The tooltip's computed [`position-area`](https://drafts.csswg.org/css-anchor-position-1/#position-area) is exposed as `data-position`, this allows you to render arrows.

 When this option is enabled, the following arguments are become irrelevant: `@position`, `@rows`, `@columns`, `@destination`.